cgu-swebe-2019/rebelbogota.github.io/SessionC.md

 --------------|------------
 Alexander Brown |	Can Individuals Recognize Selected Information When They Satisfice?
-An Experimental Investigation Ian Chadd |	Random Network Choice: Theory and Experiment Sheen S Levine |	Should I Stay or Should I Go: The Cognition of Search Under Ambiguity Jim Ingebretsen Carlson |	Visual Attraction: Modes of Presentation and Focusing in Economic Choice
+An Experimental Investigation Ian Chadd |	Random Network Choice: Theory and Experiment Sheen S. Levine |	Should I Stay or Should I Go: The Cognition of Search Under Ambiguity Jim Ingebretsen Carlson |	Visual Attraction: Modes of Presentation and Focusing in Economic Choice

 [Back to Sessions Overview](README.md)